 This blog discusses how to make or create a website.
 It is intended for the beginner and amateurs.
 This blog will take you step by step through the process from the very beginning.
 It makes very few assumptions about what you know (except for the fact that you know how to surf the Internet).
 As some steps are more involved, this blog also links to selected relevant articles on other sites that you will need to click through to read.
-If you want to hire a Web Design Company instead to make you a professional website, please visit Web Design Toronto Company DTW.
+If you want to hire a Web Design Company instead to make you a professional website, please visit the Toronto Web Developers at DTW.

 The Essentials of Making Your Own Website